 This plant can cause skin rashes and respiratory problems.
 In a nutshell, although the beauty of the Weeping Fig might tempt you if you are prone to allergies refrain from adding it to your collection of indoor plants.

 It is sad but true that the Orchid plant is a surprise inclusion in our list of the worst indoor plants for allergies.
 For some of us, this might be our favorite flowering plant however these beautiful looking plants can cause skin infections to those with sensitive skin.

 In extreme cases, touching the Orchids can cause swelling in the eyes and the mouth and can even cause an anaphylactic shock.
 So, Orchid plants are another indoor plants that cause allergies.

 Bonsais trees are very popular household plants especially created for indoors.
 Unfortunately for those who are prone to tree allergies, the Bonsai can be a cause of aggravating negative reactions because, after all, the Bonsai is in fact nothing but a mini tree that is placed inside your house!

-The two varieties of the Bonsai that are most likely to cause allergies is the Juniper and Cedar.
+The two varieties of the Bonsai that are most likely to cause allergies are the Juniper and Cedar.
 Since this variety of indoor plants need to be pruned regularly, be sure to wear gloves for your protection.
 These are other house plants that cause allergies.